-Naples and the Amalfi Coast have drawn people in search of culinary excellence for centuries; few places can compete with their classical origins and the freshness and vibrancy of local ingredients.
-Moreover, despite their marked differences – Naples is chaotic, and sprawling while the Amalfi Coast is simply enchanting and idyllic – both of these distinct personalities within the Campanian region share a love of only using the finest, seasonal ingredients to create a veritable Valhalla for your taste buds.
-Make no mistake, you come to Naples and Amalfi to eat and drink as much as you do to relax and explore its incredible architectural heritage.
+Naples and the Amalfi Coast have drawn people searching for culinary excellence for centuries; few places can compete with their classical origins and the freshness and vibrancy of local ingredients.
+Moreover, despite their marked differences – Naples is chaotic and sprawling while the Amalfi Coast is simply enchanting and idyllic – both of these distinct personalities within the Campanian region share a love of only using the finest, seasonal ingredients to create a veritable Valhalla for your taste buds.
+Make no mistake; you come to Naples and Amalfi to eat and drink as much as you do to relax and explore its incredible architectural heritage.

-So there are many culinary highlights in store for you during your Campanian odyssey, including: Italy’s best pizza, spaghetti alle vongole (with clams), pasta cacio e pepe (pasta with caciocavallo cheese), Coniglio all’ ischiatana (roasted rabbit with garlic, chilli, tomato and white wine) and our favorite dessert, pastiera napolenta, which is an unbelievably citrus-scented ricotta tart.
+So there are many culinary highlights in store for you during your Campanian odyssey, including Italy’s best pizza, spaghetti alle vongole (with clams), pasta cacio e pepe (pasta with caciocavallo cheese), Coniglio all’ ischiatana (roasted rabbit with garlic, chili, tomato, and white wine) and our favorite dessert, pastiera napolenta, which is an unbelievably citrus-scented ricotta tart.
 Not to mention a host of fantastic local wines, like the stellar white Greco di tufo and the potent red Aglianico.
-In fact, the only potential fly in this seductive ointment is that, like all touristy areas, some lackluster venues do exist; therefore we’ve done all the hard work for you and selected our top choices for dining out in Naples and the Amalfi Coast below:
+The only potential fly in this seductive ointment is that, like all touristy areas, some lackluster venues do exist; therefore, we’ve done all the hard work for you and selected our top choices for dining out in Naples and the Amalfi Coast below:

-Intimate, old-fashioned and delightful, this family-run restaurant has been attracting discerning gourmets since the 1970s, who today arrive in ever-greater numbers to sample some of the best pasta and meat dishes in Naples.
+Intimate, old-fashioned, and delightful, this family-run restaurant has been attracting discerning gourmets since the 1970s, who today arrive in ever-greater numbers to sample some of the best pasta and meat dishes in Naples.
 Offering a welcome break from the ubiquitous pizza and grilled fish options, Amici Meie is full of warm Italian charm, not least from the hospitable owners and friendly staff.
-It was started by the now deceased Amedeo Baldini in 1977 and is today run by his children, Dora, Renato, and Lucia.
+It was started by the now-deceased Amedeo Baldini in 1977 and is today run by his children, Dora, Renato, and Lucia.
 They pride themselves on serving robust, hearty Neapolitan fare, with lots of grilled meat dishes in addition to the incredible pasta offering – we love the signature pasta with an aubergine and gorgonzola sauce.
-But the homely atmosphere belies a serious and passionate approach to traditional cuisine and locally made products, to which the wine list will attest.
-It is one of Naples largest, most diverse and keenly priced lists, with fantastic local vintages of Greco di Tufo in addition to options from further afield.
+But the homely atmosphere belies a profound and passionate approach to traditional cuisine and locally made products, to which the wine list will attest.
+It is one of Naples’s largest, most diverse, and keenly priced lists, with fantastic local vintages of Greco di Tufo in addition to options from further afield.
 A must-visit destination for any foodie on a culinary journey through Naples.

 Il Comandante Hotel Romeo

-Lino Scarallo, one of the most talented chefs in Naples, was awarded a Michelin star for his now legendary restaurant soon after it opened in 2007.
-He continues to turn out a menu of original dishes inspired by, but not confined to his native country.
-The setting too has been orchestrated to enhance the enjoyment of the cuisine.
-Every detail of the restaurant’s discreet, modern decor has been chosen carefully, particularly the open-plan kitchen which gives gastronomes a window into Lino’s culinary genius.
-His signature dishes are imaginative and successful: Millennialism of Mozzarella cheese with raw prawns and zucchini flowers, bream baked roulade and timbale of potatoes with provola cheese, sausage, and broccoli sauce all sing, as does the discreet and professional service.
-The tasting menu is sure to evoke plenty of oohs and ahhhs, as will the extensive wine list of rare and profound Italian wines.
+Lino Scarallo, one of the most talented chefs in Naples, was awarded a Michelin star for his now-legendary restaurant soon after it opened in 2007.
+He continues to turn out a menu of original dishes inspired by, but not confined to, his native country.
+The setting, too, has been orchestrated to enhance the enjoyment of the cuisine.
+Every detail of the restaurant’s discreet, the modern decor has been chosen carefully, particularly the open-plan kitchen, which gives gastronomes a window into Lino’s culinary genius.
+His signature dishes are imaginative and successful: Millennialism of Mozzarella cheese with raw prawns and zucchini flowers, bream baked roulade, and a timbale of potatoes with provola cheese, sausage, and broccoli sauce all sing, as does the discreet and professional service.
+The tasting menu is sure to evoke plenty of oohs and ahhs, as will the extensive wine list of rare and profound Italian wines.
 Magnifico!

 La Sponda, Hotel Le Sirenuse

-One of the region’s most desirable dining locations, La Sponda does a remarkable job of ensuring that you never want to leave.
+One of the region’s most desirable dining locations, La Sponda, does a remarkable job of ensuring that you never want to leave.
 For a start, it’s located in Positano’s most glamorous hotel, where choice tables face outwards over the glistening blue emerald seas of the Amalfi coast.
 Grape arbors hang over the gorgeous dining room, presided over by head chef Matteo Temperini.
-He is one of Italy’s greats, his cooking reflects a love of classical local and Italian dishes rather than a passion for over-conceptualized, experimental cuisine.
-So utilizing local produce as much as possible, the cooking is all heart and soul – divine, yet intensely satisfying and homely.
-Dishes like spaghetti alle vongole, risotto with squid ink and ravioli stuffed with ricotta and sage all nourish the soul, as do the irresistible desserts – try his Panacotta.
+He is one of Italy’s greats; his cooking reflects a love of classical local and Italian dishes rather than a passion for over-conceptualized, experimental cuisine.
+Utilizing local produce as much as possible, the cooking is all heart and soul – divine, yet intensely satisfying and homely.
+Dishes like “spaghetti alle vongole,” risotto with squid ink, and ravioli stuffed with ricotta and sage all nourish the soul, as do the irresistible desserts – try his Panacotta.
 Being serenaded by charming waiters during your meal greatly aids the digestion, as does the large selection of after-dinner grappa.
-John Steinbeck was right, Positano does indeed “bite deep.”
+John Steinbeck was right; Positano does indeed “bite deep.”

-If Il Pirata were up for sale then it would pull in a fortune for the setting alone; at the bottom of Praiano’s steep and majestic cliffs, an alfresco dining terrace juts out merely a few meters away from the seductive Mediterranean.
+If Il Pirata were up for sale, then it would pull in a fortune for the setting alone; at the bottom of Praiano’s steep and majestic cliffs, an alfresco dining terrace juts out merely a few meters away from the seductive Mediterranean.
 It is this impossibly picturesque setting that keeps Il Pirata popular with a varied clientele, who arrive en masse in families and groups on weekends and in steady flow most weeks through the summer.
-Ensuring that all diners enjoy sea views is, however, only one of the restaurant’s charms; the food is pretty awesome as well.
-Freshly caught shellfish is one major highlight, the oysters, clams, scallop, and mussels are literally available on tap.
-The menu though is varied and includes standbys like prawn risotto, fried squid, grilled hake and spaghetti alle vongole.
+Ensuring that all diners enjoy sea views is, however, only one of the restaurant’s charms; the food is pretty excellent as well.
+Freshly caught shellfish is one major highlight, the oysters, clams, scallop, and mussels are available on tap.
+The menu, though, is varied and includes standbys like prawn risotto, fried squid, grilled hake, and “spaghetti alle vongole.”
 But it is the wine list that surprises everyone the most, for to find such a wide variety of legendary Italian wines in such a small village is nothing short of remarkable, even in such a high-class address.
 Oh, and there is an inviting lounge bar for that vital post-dinner cocktail.